memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/importing/graph_importer.md

 def translate_dot_data(dot_data: str) -> None
 ```

 Parses DOT content to a NetworkX graph and imports it to Memgraph.
+This method is available when `graph_type="NX".

 **Arguments**: